 Jigokudani Monkey Park

-Obviously (as we’ve pointed out earlier) the easiest and most popular area to visit the Snow Monkeys is at the Jigokudani Monkey Park located in Nagano.
-Expect there to be immense crowds here during winter.
-If you’re looking to view them in solitude, we recommend heading there as soon as the park opens to try and get maybe an hour or two of silence before people start arriving.
+Obviously (as we’ve pointed out earlier), the easiest and most popular area to visit the Snow Monkeys is at the Jigokudani Monkey Park located in Nagano.
+Expect immense crowds here during winter.
+We recommend heading there as soon as the park opens to try and get maybe an hour or two of silence before people arrive.

-If you don’t want to have to plan your way to and from the Snow Monkey Park and also want to make the most of your day, why not try and organised tour?
-GoVoyajin currently have this cool 1-day tour which includes a visit to the Snow Monkey Park, the nearby historic Zenkoji Temple, and lunch at one of Nagano’s best restaurants as well as a sake tasting experience.
-It’s tipped as one of the more exciting Snow Monkey Park tours, and because it involves such a variety of different activities, you’ll never get bored.
+Make the most of your day with an organized tour.
+GoVoyajin currently offers a 1-day tour, which includes a visit to the Snow Monkey Park, the nearby historic Zenkoji Temple, and lunch at one of Nagano’s best restaurants.
+Adults can even enjoy a sake-tasting experience.
+This is one of the area’s most exciting and fast-paced Snow Monkey Park tours, sure to keep you warm and running.
+Because it involves such a variety of different activities, you’ll never get bored.

 Interested?
 Check out more information on the tour here.

-If you decide to go to Jigokudani Monkey Park on your own, please find below some useful info.
+If you decide to go to Jigokudani Monkey Park on your own, here’s what to know:

 Yunokawa Onsen, Hakodate

-If you’re going to be up north in Hokkaido during winter and can’t fathom the travel to central Japan for the Snow Monkeys, you can also see them in Hakodate.
-During winter, the snow monkeys can be seen soaking in a man-made hot spring in Hakodate’s popular hot spring resort of Yunokawa.
+If you will be visiting one of the many snow events in Hokkaido during winter, you can also see them in Hakodate.
+Snow monkeys can be seen soaking in a man-made hot spring in Hakodate’s popular hot spring resort, Yunokawa.

 Where To Stay near the Japanese Snow Monkeys

-If you’re super keen and want to stay at an accommodation that is close by to the attraction, we’ve listed below two options that are comfortable and convenient.
+If you need accommodations close to the action, we’ve listed two options that are comfortable and convenient.

 Shibu Onsen KOKUYA

 This gorgeous, unassuming ryokan is situated in the heart of the stunning Shiba Onsen town.
-It’s one of the premiere ryokans within this town, offering only the best of the best amenities and features all the necessities to make your stay as comfortable and enjoyable as it can be.
-It offers a free shuttle to and forth from Yudanaka Station, a whopping nine different indoor and outdoor spacious hot-spring baths, on-site premium dining options, and certain rooms that boast private onsen baths.
+It’s one of the premiere ryokans in town, offering only the best of the best amenities.
+Kokuya features all the necessities to make your stay as comfortable and enjoyable as possible.
+It offers a free shuttle to and forth from Yudanaka Station, plus nine different indoor and outdoor hot-spring baths.
+Kokuya has on-site premium dining options, and certain rooms even have private onsen ensuite.

-Why Guests Love It: Excellent staff who go beyond their duty of care to make sure your stay is comfortable.
-The private onsen is a must!!
-Make sure you also try the different onsens on the property, they’re all fantastic.
+Why Guests Love It: Excellent staff go beyond to ensure your stay is comfortable.
+The private onsen is a must, but make sure you also try the different on-site baths, as they’re all fantastic.

 Book It Now: Shibu Onsen KOKUYA